sfneal/looptools/README.md

 ### Installing

-Install the latest version of dirutility from PyPi or github
+Install the latest version of looptools from PyPi or github

 PyPi distribution